IreneFlorez/frontend-nanodegree_mobile-portfolio/README.md

 ### Loading/Use Instructions

-To view the portfolio website download all the files and open index.html in your browser.
+To view the portfolio website download all the files and open index.html in your browser or view the site here: https://ireneflorez.github.io/mobile-portfolio/

 To view the pizza website download all of the files and open views/pizza.html in your browser.